World’s toughest travel curbs finally fall to reopening urge

 The nascent reopening has boosted stocks such as Qantas Airways Ltd. and triggered rallies in the Thai baht.
 In travel-starved Singapore, the enthusiasm to venture out of the tiny island is so high that customers swamped the websites of Singapore Airlines Ltd. and other travel services in the scramble for tickets.

-Some other places in the region, like New Zealand, South Korea, have not yet reached high enough vaccination levels to reopen, but their governments have signaled they intend to do so once inoculation levels are sufficient.
+Some other places in the region, like New Zealand and South Korea, have not yet reached high enough vaccination levels to reopen, but their governments have signaled they intend to do so once inoculation levels are sufficient.

 The outlier is China.
 The world’s second-largest economy remains the last stalwart of COVID-zero and has provided no plans to lift its border controls, which are among the strictest in the world.
 That has also complicated efforts for the financial hub Hong Kong to keep up with regional rivals like Singapore.